-“This year, the board considered the payment and after meticulous analysis and approval from BoG, the Board has approval for payment of a total value of Ghc100.000.00 as dividend for the year 2022, that is Ghc0.00209 per share.”
-He said.
+“This year, the Board considered the payment and after meticulous analysis and approval from Bank of Ghana, the Board has approval for payment of a total value of Ghc100.000.00 as dividend for the year 2022, that is Ghc0.00209 per share” he added.

-He observed that, since 2019, the bank could not pay dividends due to a strategy to build up reserves and also a regulatory directive from the Bank of Ghana (BoG).
+He noted that since 2019, the bank could not pay dividends due to a strategy to build up reserves and also a regulatory directive from the Bank of Ghana (BoG).

-Some shareholders who spoke to the media said the bank has been helpful in terms of the numerous support they get from it as in loans for their wards school fees, agriculture activities and investment into other small and medium businesses in their localities.
+Shareholders who spoke to the Inside Ghana News Service Reporter, Kingsley Attitsogbui, said the bank has been helpful in terms of the numerous support they get from it as in loans for their wards school fees, agriculture activities and investment into other small and medium businesses in their localities.